IoT1220/FSLog/README.md

 - **Modular & Extensible**: Fully script-based pipeline with CLI tools for preprocessing, KG construction, RCA, and evaluation.

 ## 📄 Dataset Description
-1. **This study evaluates two datasets:**
+**This study evaluates two datasets:**
-- **(1) the publicly available Aliyun dataset:** link at https://tianchi.aliyun.com/competition/entrance/531947/information.
+- **the publicly available Aliyun dataset:** link at https://tianchi.aliyun.com/competition/entrance/531947/information.
-- **(2) the Privacy unavailable CMCC datasets:** a proprietary dataset licensed from an industry partner, which cannot be publicly released.
+- **the Privacy unavailable CMCC datasets:** a proprietary dataset licensed from an industry partner, which cannot be publicly released.
 Access to the proprietary dataset requires authorization from the provider and a signed data‑use agreement.

-2. **Data storage and load:** dataset is divided into five parts, each representing the log data of an client-server.
+- **Data storage and load:** dataset is divided into five parts, each representing the log data of an client-server.

 1. **the result of the log sequence after being vectorized by BERT**
 ```bash